UPDATED: Madison police investigate shooting at private K-12 Christian school

 This is a developing story.
 Further updates on this story can be found here.

-The following information is reported form a 2:30 p.m. press conference at Madison Firehouse 14 in which Madison Mayor Satya Rhodes-Conway and Barnes addressed reporters.
+The following information is reported from a 2:30 p.m. press conference at Madison Firehouse 14 in which Madison Mayor Satya Rhodes-Conway and Barnes addressed reporters.

 Other than the shooter, 2 people have died.
 One was a teacher and the other a teenage student.
 Of the six students who were injured, two are now in critical condition in the hospital with life-threatening injuries.
 The four others are at other area hospitals with non-life-threatening injuries.